• Skip to primary navigation

 150 g Oyster Mushroom Stalks (approx 4 mushrooms without the top part)

-2 tbsp Barbecue Sauce
+2 tablespoon Barbecue Sauce

 Salt (pinch)